XPX-MMC/python-2-exercises/Assignments.md

 9
 ```

-Create the `WordCounter` class in your student directory and don't forget to import it in your `assignments.py` file.
+Create the `WordCounter` class in your src directory and import it in your `solutions.py` file.
+You will use it here to test Word Counter

 # Ex.
 6 Tax Man
 Consider the following code: